Chapter 68:

 “Iz, can’t we please go?
 We can defend ourselves, regardless of the whole, you know…thing.”

-“No. We should stay far away from it.
+“No. We're going to stay far away from it.
 That’s why we’re going to Fearnemyst.”

 “Well, wherever we’re going, we’re walking.”
 Rionriv finally said and, with an abrupt turn, began to march down the road leading north.